mruiter/com.neo/README.md

 c. check if effective and retry to the desired value

 ## Change Log:

+### v 2.0.14
+Switched back to the old mesh driver since the new one breaks reporting in the homey core

 ### v 2.0.13
 **update:**
 Fixed missing "signed": false in Doorbell/Siren